 Last season was a very disappointing one as the club finished second from bottom and were relegated into Division One.
 It was particularly disappointing that we were relegated due to not passing the required ground grading and Rothwell Corinthians, who finished bottom, stayed up in the Premier Division.
 The Reserve team had a very difficult season as a number of the young players found the transition to senior football too difficult so in January we had to make the difficult decision to fold the reserves.

 Three weeks before the commencement of the 2009/10 season Dean Shipp announced his resignation which left the club a big problem, trying to fill the gap so close to the season.
-We have appointed Tom Galvin and Declan Shilton as joint managers whilst Tom’s father, former Spurs and Republic of Ireland International player, Tony Galvin takes the role of Head Coach.
+Tom Galvin and Declan Shilton were appointed as joint managers whilst Tom’s father, former Spurs and Republic of Ireland International player, Tony Galvin took the role of Head Coach.
 In this season we finished in the bottom half of Division One and were losing finalists in the Bedfordshire Senior Trophy.
+In September 2010 Tom Galvin wanted to concentrate on playing so Darren Staniforth and Glen Clark were appointed joint Managers.
+They had a difficult season which finished in 16th place in the league.
+Clarke left the club and Rob Steele joined Darren for 6 seasons.
+This management team oversaw the transformation off and on the pitch.
+Establishing 2 sides in the UCL and seeing the development of the clubhouse and the pitch to a high standard for local football.
+With their guidance the side reached the Bedfordshire Senior Trophy final, the UCL Cup final, the first time a division 1 side had made the final for over 40 years, and finishing top 3 in the division only to be kept down because of goal difference.
+They also oversaw the development of one of the best defences in the country in season 2014/2015.